Skip to main content

 Radiation treatments

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 One kind is aimed at the cancer from a machine outside the body.
 This is called external beam radiation.
-Another kind uses small seeds containing radiation next to or into the tumor.
+Another kind uses small seeds containing radiation and is placed next to or into the tumor.
 This is called brachytherapy and is not often used in adrenal cancer.

 What about other treatments I hear about?

+You may hear about other non-traditional ways to treat the cancer or treat your symptoms.
+These treatments may be vitamins, herbs, special diets, and other methods.
 Some of these are known to help, but many have not been tested.
-Some have been shown not to help.
 A few have even been found to be harmful.
-Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.
+Tell your doctor about anything you’re thinking of using, whether it’s a vitamin, a diet, or anything else.

-Questions to ask the doctor
+Questions to ask about treatments

 • What treatment do you think is best for me?